John Frog

-John Frog (born 1 January 1993) is a South Sudanese Afrobeat and Hip Hop musician.
+John Frog (born 1 January 1993) is a South Sudanese Afrobeat and Hip hop musician.
 He gained recognition for his hit song "Guondo Sakit," which became popular across East Africa.

 Early life

-John Frog was born and raised in Turalei Payam in Warrap State of South Sudan to Mr. Michael Mahok Maming and Mrs. Akuel Manyiel Akok.
-Both of John Frog's parents hail from Twic Mayardit County of Warrap State where His Excellency, Salva Kiir Mayardit is from.
+John Frog was born and raised in Turalei Payam in Warrap State, South Sudan to Michael Mahok Maming and Akuel Manyiel Akok.
+Both of John Frog's parents hail from Twic Mayardit County of Warrap State.
 He speaks his native language Dinka, Juba Arabic, English and some Kiswahili.

 John Frog started his educational career in the early 2000s in Turalei at St. Joseph Primary School where he completed his primary education.
 He later moved to Juba in 2006.

 Both his parents were soldiers in the Sudan People's Liberation Army (SPLA), and he was a child soldier, joining the army when he was around 10 and receiving his first firearm at 14.

 Because of this background, John Frog did not have a smooth path completing his education in time, due to other factors, including the civil war which denied many South Sudanese children access to quality education.
 However, in 2014, John joined Juba Day Senior Secondary School where he completed his South Sudan Certificate of Secondary Education in 2018.

-He was named Aguek, which when translated to English, means "frog", because he was a breech baby.
+He was named Aguek, which means "frog", because he was a breech baby.
 Before embarking on his music career, he used to entertain his school colleagues and friends, often telling them he would become a big artist one day.
 He completed his secondary education before fully venturing into music.